by Editorial Staff

 That’s not everything.
 End-users of Forge, in fact, can now better understand how lists of curated content are built.
 The position of their pieces of content can impact their efficiency both from an engagement and a monetisation perspective.
 Editors are now able to drag & drop pieces of content across the dashboard, with the changes reflecting in real-time on the front-end website or apps.
 This helps them to make sure all actions match the objectives set on their strategy.

-This release of Forge finally completes the migration to .NET Core for all the backend services of the CMS.
+This release of Forge finally completes the migration to .NET Core for all the backend services of the publishing platform.
 It’s now possible to execute Forge’s back office also on Linux, using containers and selecting the cloud provider of choice.
 Operation and monitoring can also be performed consistently across a variety of hosting vendors.
 Talk about making life easier!

 The fourth update of Forge is expected in Q4 when the platform will celebrate the end of a strong year with an even stronger profile and client base.
 We can’t wait to show you what we have in store!